openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Extending_MXNet_Model_Optimizer_with_New_Primitives.md

 ## Writing Extractor for Custom MXNet Operation
 Custom MXNet operations have an attribute `op` (defining the type of the operation) equal to `Custom` and attribute `op_type` which is an operation type defined by an user.
-In order to extract attributes for such an operation it is necessary to implement extractor class inherited from the `MXNetCustomFrontExtractorOp` class instead of `FrontExtractorOp` class used for standard framework operations.
+Implement extractor class inherited from the `MXNetCustomFrontExtractorOp` class instead of `FrontExtractorOp` class used for standard framework operations in order to extract attributes for such kind of operations.
 The `op` class attribute value should be set to the `op_type` value so the extractor is triggered for this kind of operation.

-Here is the example of the extractor for the custom operation registered with type (`op_type` value) equal to `MyCustomOp` having attribute `my_attribute` of the floating point type with default value `5.6`.
-In this sample we assume that we have already created the `CustomOp` class (inherited from `Op` class) for the Model Optimizer operation for this MXNet custom operation as described at the [Customize_Model_Optimizer](Customize_Model_Optimizer.md).
+There is the example of the extractor for the custom operation registered with type (`op_type` value) equal to `MyCustomOp` having attribute `my_attribute` of the floating point type with default value `5.6`.
+In this sample we assume that we have already created the `CustomOp` class (inherited from `Op` class) for the Model Optimizer operation for this MXNet custom operation as described in the [Customize_Model_Optimizer](Customize_Model_Optimizer.md).

 ```py
 from extension.ops.custom_op import CustomOp  # implementation of the MO operation class